ggleblanc2/bowling-scoreboard/README.md

 Lastly, I calculated the score for each frame.
 The score is a running total pin count for the bowler.

 Scoring in bowling is easy to explain.
-It's rather dificult to code.
+It's rather difficult to code.
 The scoring rules are:

 1. A frame consists of two throws.
 You may throw a third throw in the tenth frame.
 2. Knocking down all ten pins on the first throw of the frame is called a strike, indicated by an X.